Solar panels in a field

 NSW Local Government Super did something similar and co-filed a resolution against Rio Tinto, while LUCRF has co-filed resolutions on modern slavery against Coles and Woolworths.

-But true active ownership still has some way to go.
+But true active ownership in this area still has some way to go.

 Australia’s Economy – Mining and Resources